deckhouse/deckhouse/helm_lib/README.md

 ```

-In not HA mode will render to:
+In not HA mode will render on:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment